≡ Menu

 1. Research and Envision the Perfect Position

-As an instructional coach, you will facilitate using evidence-based teaching methods in the classroom by providing direct coaching to the teacher.
-Your objectives are to improve teaching style and effectiveness and student engagement and learning to improve academic achievement.
+As an instructional coach, you will facilitate the use of evidence-based teaching methods in the classroom by providing direct coaching to the teacher.
+Your objectives are to improve teaching style and effectiveness, student engagement, and learning to improve academic achievement.
 Instructional coaches can also play a larger consultancy role.

-Initially, you could be required to work closely with headteachers, principals, and superintendents to assess the current teaching methods across multiple classrooms and identify areas for improvement and teaching methods to improve and/or introduce.
+Initially, you may be required to work closely with headteachers, principals, and superintendents to assess current teaching methods across multiple classrooms, identify areas for improvement, and introduce new teaching methods.

-Each school district and school will have its own requirements of an instructional coach, and the job responsibilities can vary greatly.
-Furthermore, you will be required to work within the requirements of state standards and district strategic plans.
+Each school district and school will have its own requirements for an instructional coach, and the job responsibilities can vary greatly.
+Furthermore, you will be required to work in accordance with state standards and district strategic plans.

 Envision how you will look in the role of an instructional coach.
-Ask yourself, what aspects of the job would I enjoy the best?
-You could be drawn upon for content expertise more than teaching methods.
+Ask yourself, what aspects of the job would I enjoy the most?
+You could be drawn on more for content expertise than for teaching methods.
 Ask yourself, am I interested?
 Qualified?
-To find out, conduct a career assessment and personality and skills inventory.
+To find out, conduct a career assessment, personality, and skills inventory.

 2. Develop Your Facilitation and Mentoring Skills